m5stack/aws-iot-kit-tutorials/workshop/content/Smart spaces/Working with ML models/_index.en.md

 19. Choose **Review policy**.
 20. Give your policy a name like `invokeSageMakerEndpoint` and choose **Create policy**.
 You can now close this new browser tab.

 These steps conclude configuration of your AWS Lambda function.
-For example, when the Lambda function receives this device shadow update...
+When the Lambda function receives this device shadow update, for example:
 ```JSON
 {
     "state": {